 7. Careless, negligent, or improper use or unlawful conversion of state property, equipment or funds.

-8. Use of any influence which violates the principles of the merit system in an attempt to secure a promotion or privileges for individual advantage.
+8. Use of any influence that violates the principles of the merit system in an attempt to secure a promotion or privileges for individual advantage.

-9. Conviction of official misconduct in office, or conviction of any felony, or conviction of any other crime involving moral turpitude.
+9. Conviction of official misconduct in office, or conviction of any crime that is deemed relevant in accordance with section 67-9411(1), Idaho Code.